 Rhode Island is teeming with talent and we are stocking our workforce pipeline with well-trained workers.
-With 11 colleges and universities, and several collaborative workforce development training programs – including our Global Wind Organization (GWO) Training program as well as our Wind Win RI program – the state has and will continue to train tomorrow’s workers today.
+With a vibrant higher education ecosystem, and collaborative workforce development training programs – including our Global Wind Organization (GWO) Training program as well as our Wind Win RI program – the state has and will continue to train tomorrow’s workers today.

 Institutions across the state are realizing the benefit of introducing wind and renewable energy programs into their curriculum, and wind-specific pilot programs have been introduced at both the middle and high school levels.
 Additionally, the Real Jobs RI program (opens a PDF in a new tab), housed within the Department of Labor and Training, boasts a flexible, industry-driven job training program that proactively meets the needs of employers.